Milovan Vidaković: Career

 The desire to help the Serbian people was the motive that Vidaković gave for writing his first work, a biblical adaptation called "Istorija o prekrasnom Josifu" (The Story of Beautiful Joseph).
 In the deduction to this novel in verse, first published in 1805, Vidaković wrote: "It is that common sense demands from us that each one, as much as his God-given strength and talent permit, should be of use, in some way to his fellow-man, and especially to his race, from such an obligation I, loving my Serbian race, compose for the youth this 'Story About Beautiful Joseph' in verse."

 Vidaković, though always as a kind of outsider, attached himself more or less to the Romantic movement during that transitional period of Rationalism towards Romanticism and the years immediately preceding and following it, and was stimulated by this movement both to drama and to novel-writing.

-Even Atanasije Stojković, who was seven years Vidaković's senior, and his predecessor in novel writing, seems to have been guided by Vidaković, rather than Vidaković by him.
-Vidaković's eight novels, which at least equaled the poems of Lukijan Mušicki in popularity, will hardly stand the judgment of posterity so well.
-It had in its favor the support of the Serbian reading public, the immense vogue of the novels of Walter Scott, on which it was evidently modeled, the advantages of an exquisite style, and the taste of the day for the romance as opposed to the novel of analyses.
-It, therefore, gained a great name both in Serbia and among the Slavic reading public abroad.
-No one can read "Usamljeni junoša" or "Ljubomir" without seeing that the author had little to learn from any of his Serbian contemporaries and much to teach them.
+Even Atanasije Stojković, who was several years older than Vidaković and had begun writing novels earlier, has at times been described by literary historians as influenced by Vidaković’s work rather than the reverse.
+Vidaković’s eight novels achieved considerable popularity among Serbian readers and were widely read within Slavic literary circles during the period, though later assessments of their literary significance have varied.
+His writing reflected the contemporary popularity of romantic and historical fiction, including the influence of authors such as Walter Scott, and was noted for its stylistic qualities and appeal to readers of the time.
+Works including Usamljeni junoša and Ljubomir have been cited by scholars as examples of his influence on the development of early modern Serbian prose literature.